fbngrmr/shelving-mock-event/README.md

 	The name of the event you wish to stop listening for, e.g. `'click'`, `'blur'` or `'my-custom-event'`

 - `callback` (function)
 	The callback function you wish to remove.
-Must be a reference to the same callback function that was added with `addEventListener()`
+Must be a reference to the same callback function that was added.

 - `capturing` (boolean)
-	Must match the `capturing` setting that was used when the event was added with `addEventListener()`
+	Must match the `capturing` setting that was used when the event was added.